 One sip of a Floo Powder Cocktail and hopefully you don’t wind up where you’re not supposed to be.
 Or worse, splinched!

-This green Polyjuice Potion looks absolutely frightful and I really hope you don’t turn into a cat if you drink it.
+This green Polyjuice Potion looks absolutely frightful and I really hope you don’t turn into a cat if you

 And this Deathly Hallows Cocktail looks absolutely haunting but I love it.